Other Transactions and Other Transaction Consortia

 - Maintains “library” of proposals not selected/not funded for potential future use for current gov customer or new gov customer

-*membership fees and % of fee for award vary among consortia
+*membership fees/dues and percentage of fee for award vary among consortia

 - A consortium is established to support a specific technology domain area (i.e., cyber, space, undersea, propulsion)